chiao45/parpydtk2/docs/install.rst

 Installation
 ============

-Installing this package is not a trivial task due to the heavy dependencies.
+Installing this package is not a trivial task due to its heavy dependencies.
 ParPyDTK2 has the following installation requirements:

 .. _dep: